 Finally, I’d Like To Share My Own Natural Childbirth Story:

 I chose to give birth unmedicated at a birth center with the intention of avoiding unnecessary intervention and the desire to be 100% present for the entire experience, both physically and mentally.
 To be honest, I wouldn’t consider my birth to be orgasmic, although I did use clitoral stimulation to counter the intensity of some of my contractions.

 I was so confident in my body just being able to do its thing that I underestimated the actual intensity I would encounter.
 I trusted myself and my baby, but during the transition stage (the last stage of active labor), my positive outlook admittedly began to waiver.
 Fear crept in.

-I don’t consider myself to be particularly brave, or to have an extremely high pain tolerance, and I didn’t experience full body orgasms (unfortunately).
+I don’t consider myself to be particularly brave, or to have extremely high pain tolerance, and I didn’t experience full-body orgasms (unfortunately).
 Still, it WAS a pleasurable experience.
 I felt respected, supported, comfortable, focused, empowered and in tune with my body.

 Conclusively, the feeling of support, privacy, and relaxation are the major factors in having an orgasmic birth.
 For an ecstatic birth to occur, we must open ourselves to the possibility that birth can be both satisfying and pleasurable, and work to stay connected to our divine feminine energy.